-In this article, we will discover what Dedicated, Managed and VPS Hosting is, how they compare and differ from each other, as well as the advantages and disadvantages of each.
+In this article, we will discover what a Dedicated server platform, managed WordPress hosting and a VPS server hosting platform is, how they compare and differ from each other, as well as the advantages and disadvantages of each.
 These two concepts aren’t mutually exclusive, and in this article, we hope to provide you a better idea of what to look for in a hosting solution.Continue reading “Managed Hosting vs VPS Hosting”

 In this guide, we will compare Serverless Computing versus Function As A Service (FaaS).
 We will be discussing some of the similarities as well as some of the differences between the two options.

 In the early 2000s, when building a web application or service, a full team was needed to develop, deploy, configure, and maintain the software.
 Many companies performed all of these tasks in house.
 The decisions they often faced included:Continue reading “Serverless vs. FaaS: A Beginner’s Guide”

 W3 Total Cache is currently the best WordPress plugin for cache-based, performance optimization.
 W3 Total Cache improves the overall speed of your site by caching multiple elements on your pages which improves the overall responsiveness of your webserver.

 Reading Time: 3 minutesIf you are using one of our Managed application platforms like ManagedWooComerce or Managed WordPress, now may be an optimal time to look into switching your email provider to a different service.

 MailChimp made a change earlier in the year to become more of a marketing platform, which was also accompanied by a pricing increase in their plans.
 Due to this change, we have reviewed several reliable options which may make choosing a replacement easier!
 We considered three other services which may be a better alternative; they are EmailOctopus, Moosend, and MailBuster.